0hq/WebGPT/README.md

 ## Acknowledgements

 When I started this project I had no idea how transformers worked or how to implement them, so Andrej Karpathy's series on neural networks and building GPT from scratch were invaluable: [Andrej's Youtube](https://www.youtube.com/@AndrejKarpathy).
-I've used some code as well from the nanoGPT repository: [nanoGPT](https://github.com/karpathy/nanoGPT).
+I've also used some code as well from the nanoGPT repository: [nanoGPT](https://github.com/karpathy/nanoGPT).

-I've also used code from LatitudeGames' implmentation of OpenAI's GPT-3 tokenizer in Javascript: [GPT-3-Encoder](https://github.com/latitudegames/GPT-3-Encoder).
+I copied from LatitudeGames' implementation of OpenAI's GPT-3 tokenizer in Javascript: [GPT-3-Encoder](https://github.com/latitudegames/GPT-3-Encoder).

 ## Note: I'm looking for work!

-I'm currently on a sabbatical and working on switching into working in the AI field.
+I'm currently working on switching into working in the AI field.
 I'm specifically looking for opportunites at larger research labs in a variety of jobs, with the goal of breaking into the space and finding an area in which to specialize.
 If you're interested, check out personal website: [Personal Website](https:/depue.design/)